-- Chronic Illness & Mental Health (National Institute of Mental Health) Available in Spanish
+- Chronic Illness & Mental Health (National Institute of Mental Health) Also in Spanish

-- Coping with a Diagnosis of Chronic Illness (American Psychological Association) Available in Spanish
+- Coping with a Diagnosis of Chronic Illness (American Psychological Association) Also in Spanish

 - Next Steps After Your Diagnosis: Finding Information and Support (Agency for Healthcare Research and Quality)

-- Self-Management: Taking Charge of Your Health (American Academy of Family Physicians) Available in Spanish
+- Self-Management: Taking Charge of Your Health (American Academy of Family Physicians) Also in Spanish

 - Helping a Child Manage a Chronic Illness (07/21/2016, HealthDay)

-- How to Help a Friend or Loved One Suffering from a Chronic Illness (American Psychological Association) Available in Spanish
+- How to Help a Friend or Loved One Suffering from a Chronic Illness (American Psychological Association) Also in Spanish

 - Psychologists' Role in Treating Chronically Ill Persons (American Psychological Association)